 Arcadia University Grant

 A need-based grant awarded to qualified full-time undergraduate students.
-Students are evaluated based on the information provided on the FAFSA form and must be U.S. citizens or permanent residents to be considered for this award.
+Domestic students are evaluated based on the information provided on the FAFSA form and the student's financial need.
+This grant can change from year to year based on changes to student financial need (impacted by changes to income, enrollment status and housing status).
+FAFSA is required for consideration and renewal of this award.